Zhang, Nishinippon institute of Technology, Japan

 Kyushu Institute of Technology, for the Institute of Liberal

 Speech Title: Lessons Learned: Insights from Japanese L2 Conversations

-Abstract: As we are often blind to our own conversational lapses and shortcomings, the presenter will discuss the issue of dysfluency based on L2 interactions by Japanese speakers based on the JUSFC2018 corpus.
+Abstract: As we are often blind to our conversational lapses and shortcomings, the presenter will discuss the issue of dysfluency based on L2 interactions by Japanese speakers based on the JUSFC2018 corpus.
 The study’s first aim was to examine if the number of words and mean length runs increased with proficiency, as represented by TOEIC scores (Group 1: scores 150-370; Group 2: scores 371-570; Group 3: scores 571-770).
 The second aim was to compare the dialogic fluency of each group of Japanese EFL learners with that of native speakers in order to identify significant differences regarding speaking rates, as well as acoustic, lexical and syntactical dysfluency.
-Results showed that the number of words only increased in the second range, before dropping in the most proficient range; likewise, mean length runs (MLRs) showed an increase from 11.2 syllables from the Group 1 to 30.2 before dropping in Group 3 to 9.7.
-Comparisons with the fluency of native speakers showed significant differences in regard to fluency rates and with acoustic, lexical and syntactical dysfluencies.
-Thus, the speaker will discuss the issue of production, in particular how audience members can be more aware of their own fluency so as to provide more meaningful, fluent and productive interactions.
+Results showed that the number of words only increased in the second range, before dropping in the most proficient range; likewise, mean length runs (MLRs) showed an increase from 11.2 syllables from Group 1 to 30.2 syllables in Group 2, before dropping in Group 3 to 9.7.
+Concerning possible differences in the number of words Kruskal-Wallis tests showed not only that there were statistically significant differences in speaking rates, cross-talk pausing, the total amount of silence, the percentage of silence, length of pauses, and the use of L1 among the three groups of EFL learners and native speakers.
+The post hoc tests of pairwise comparisons revealed that native speakers differed from all three EFL groups.
+The speaker will also discuss the issue of production, in particular how audience members can be more aware of their fluency to provide more meaningful, fluent and productive interactions.